 TAMUG’s programs are known for their strong focus on the maritime sciences, including marine engineering technology, marine fisheries, and marine biology.
 The Texas A&M Maritime Academy is recognized for its academic excellence too, as well as for its sailing and rowing teams.

 San Diego’s weather is like vanilla – it’s such a pleasant place to be in that nearly everybody finds its fairly consistent sunny days favorable!
 Here, the sun shines about 266 days in a year, the temperature stays in the 70s range year-round, and the 12-inch average annual rainfall brings welcome relief from the sunshine.
 The semi-arid Mediterranean climate means warm, dry summers followed by mild winters with little snow and ice.

-UC San Diego is a 60-year old institution, but its youth doesn’t mean it lacks achievements!
-In fact, it’s a Public Ivy known for its academic excellence and research contributions.
+UC San Diego is a 60-year-old institution, but its youth doesn’t mean it lacks achievements!
+It’s a Public Ivy known for its academic excellence and research contributions.
 Among its faculty members are Nobel laureates and winners of the Fields Medal, the Pulitzer Prize, and MacArthur Fellowships.

 Coral Gables, Florida

 If you want to visit Coral Gables, your best bet is from early November to late April because these months are excellent for warm-weather activities.
 But it’s still a great town to be in for UMiami the entire year, thanks to its tropical climate.
 The long summers can be wet but still sunshiny, albeit with cloudy days, while the short winters are mostly clear with comfortable temperatures.
 The temperature variations throughout the year are from 62°F to 90°F.